 Let us first look at what scaling means before we decide if it is to be our main focus at startup.
 Put very simply scaling is a process that enables the business to expand rapidly.

 Think of any global business.
-Okay we can use everyones favourite example of McDonalds to see how scaling works.
-It was Ray Kroc who first started the franchise system the business still uses to this day back in the 1950’s.
-This has enabled McDonalds to expand rapidly and successfully across the world into hundreds of different countries and thousands of locations.
+Okay, we can use everyone’s favorite example of Mcdonald’s to see how scaling works.
+It was Ray Kroc who first started the franchise system the business still uses to this day back in the 1950s.
+This has enabled Mcdonald’s to expand rapidly and successfully across the world into hundreds of different countries and thousands of locations.

-If Ray had attempted to personally oversee the construction, fitting, opening and running of each new restaurant in the chain he would have been a little tired to say the least.
+If Ray had attempted to personally oversee the construction, fitting, opening, and running of each new restaurant in the chain he would have been a little tired, to say the least.
 It would be totally impossible for an individual to keep on top of everything as the business expanded.
-By creating the franchise system for burger restaurants Ray Croc could empower other people to start and run an a copy of an already successful stand alone business.
+By creating the franchise system for burger restaurants Ray Croc could empower other people to start and run a copy of an already successful stand-alone business.